SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ### Check your tracked links

-You can view your encoded links using Gmail, by selecting the three dots menu top-right, then "View Original".
+You can view your encoded links using Gmail, by selecting the three dots menu top-right, then "Show Original".
 Check the domain is as expected, and the `<A HREF ..` links are using HTTPS.

 ### Check your app matches your tracking domain